Interactions and Reconnections of Four-Dimensional Quantum Vortices: Background and Methods

 Similar to 2D and 3D, the 4D GPE supports quantum vortex solutions; in the simplest case, a 4D vortex is described by a wave function of the form $\psi_1 (\mathbf{x}) = f_k(r_1) e^{i k \phi_1} $, where $(r_1, \phi_1)$ are the polar coordinates defined within a given 2D plane (e.g. the $x\!-\!y$ plane); the wave function's magnitude, $|\psi_1 (\mathbf{x}) |= f_k (r_1) $, is a real-valued function which vanishes as $r_1 \rightarrow 0$, corresponding to a vortex spanning the entire orthogonal 2D plane (e.g. the $z\!-\!w$ plane).
 As in lower dimensions, the phase of the field then winds around the vortex an integer $k$ number of times, inducing an in-plane superfluid velocity field ${\bf v}_1 = k {\hat{\bm \phi}}_1/r_1$.

 Hereafter we focus on the case $k=1$, which can be energetically stabilised by rotating the 4D superfluid with respect to the given 2D plane~\cite{mccanna2021superfluid} and we are interested in how two such vortices dynamically reconnect within a 4D superfluid.
 We define a reconnection of superfluid vortices in arbitrary dimensions as a point in time where the topology of the vortices changes.
 This is the standard definition used in 3D both for superfluids~\cite{Schwarz1985, Koplik1993, Alamri2008}, and -- originally -- for classical fluids where tubes of vorticity replace quantized vortices \cite{Kida1994}.
-More precisely, let \(\mathcal{C}(t) = \{\mathbf{x}\in \region \mid \psi(\mathbf{x},t) = 0\}\) be the set of vortices at time \(t\), where \(\region\subset \mathbb{R}^d\) is the region containing the superfluid (excluding its boundary): a reconnection then occurs at a time \(t=t^*\) if and only if \(\mathcal{C}(t^*)\) is not homeomorphic to \(\mathcal{C}(t)\) for times either immediately before \(t^*\) or immediately after (or both) {[see Supplementary Material (SM) for a discussion of this definition]}.
+More precisely, let \(\mathcal{C}(t) = \{\mathbf{x}\in \region \mid \psi(\mathbf{x},t) = 0\}\) be the set of vortices at time \(t\), where \(\region\subset \mathbb{R}^d\) is the region containing the superfluid (excluding its boundary): a reconnection then occurs at a time \(t=t^*\) if and only if \(\mathcal{C}(t^*)\) is not homeomorphic to \(\mathcal{C}(t)\) for times immediately before \(t^*\) or immediately after (or both).
 Note that this definition assumes that \(\psi\) can only vanish on the boundary of the superfluid or on a vortex.
 This is not true in general, but it applies in all of our numerical simulations.

+To better understand this definition of reconnection, we will first examine how it works for reconnections in 3D.
+Perhaps the simplest kind of 3D reconnection is that of two extended vortex lines.
+These are initially separated, then approach each other in an antiparallel fashion and touch at time \(t^*\), before separating again in a different configuration.
+In terms of the definition we give above, we can say that \(\mathcal{C}(t)\) in this case is not \emph{connected} for times other than \(t^*\), since it is a disjoint union of two lines.
+At \(t^*\) these lines meet and \(\mathcal{C}(t)\) becomes a connected space.
+Therefore its topology changes and we say that a reconnection occurs.

+In 4D, the simple case we will consider is that of two initially intersecting skew vortex planes.
+In this case we will find \(\mathcal{C}(t)\) remains a connected space throughout the dynamics, but (except for special cases) it undergoes a topology change from \emph{simply-connected} (intersecting planes) to \emph{multiply-connected} (curved surface with a hole).
+We will discuss this in more detail later; firstly we will briefly review our previous results relating to the geometry and interactions of vortex planes in 4D.